Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Why Use Cart2Cart Data Migration Extension?: Magento1 to Magento2

-Cart2Cart is one tool that is not just limited to handling Magento migrations.
+Cart2Cart is not just a tool for handling Magento migrations.

-It’s a solution renowned globally, and it still continues to automate movement across a wide range of shopping cart platforms.
+It’s a globally renowned solution that continues to automate movement across a wide range of shopping cart platforms.

-More particularly, it simplifies the online migration process by curtailing manual configuration and letting shop owners with zero technical skills import all their store entities.
+More specifically, it simplifies the online migration process by reducing manual configuration and enabling shop owners without technical skills to import all their store entities.

-Cart2Cart offers an intuitive migration wizard that guides throughout the process.
+Cart2Cart offers an intuitive migration wizard that guides you throughout the process.

-It proceeds to move some of your store entities from the source platform to the subsequent target platform to demonstrate its data-importing prowess before the actual complete migration.
+It proceeds to move some of your store entities from the source platform to the target platform to demonstrate its data-importing prowess before the full migration.

-Then, upon payment for the service, you begin full migration.
+Then, upon payment for the service, you begin the complete migration.
 Cart2Cart will swiftly take action.
-The subsequent data transfer process ought to only last a few hours, during which your digital store remains online with zero service interruptions.
+The subsequent data transfer process should only take a few hours, during which your digital store remains online with no service interruptions.

 Yes, that’s right.
-In short, Cart2Cart lets you migrate from Magento1 to Magento2 without downtime.
-If you wish, you can continue processing transactions while your store data are copied and imported in the background.
+In short, Cart2Cart lets you migrate from Magento 1 to Magento 2 without downtime.
+You can continue processing transactions while your store data is copied and imported in the background.

 The bottom line is that it should be possible to import all the crucial digital site entities, including all the complementary stores, CMS pages, coupons, reviews, orders, manufacturers, customers, products, categories, etc.

-All the critical stuff gets mirrored from the source Magento1 store to target the Magento2 store.
+All critical data is mirrored from the source Magento 1 store to the target Magento 2 store.

 Step #1: Employ Default Magento2 Online Platform

-It should be straightforward, given that most top Magento hosts offer a one-click installer for Mgento2.
+It should be straightforward, given that most top Magento hosts offer a one-click installer.

 When creating a site, you want to limit your customizations as much as possible.
-The Cart2Cart Magento1 to Magento2, data migration extension, works perfectly with the Magento template without the extras.
+The Cart2Cart Magento 1 to Magento 2 data migration extension works perfectly with the Magento template without any additional features.

 Otherwise, modifying your store beyond this point will be futile since the target store will eventually reflect the source store’s attributes after an upgrade.

-Besides, any extra customizations introduced could trigger errors and perhaps modify the target store’s intended look.
+Besides, any additional customizations could trigger errors and alter the target store’s intended look.

 Step #2: Installing Cart2Cart Data Migration Extension

-The Cart2Cart data migration extension should be installed directly onto the Magento2 target platform.
+The Cart2Cart data migration extension should be installed directly onto the Magento 2 target platform.
 Again, I can’t say that loud enough.
-Go to the Magneto marketplace and search Cart2Cart M2.
+Go to the Magneto marketplace and search for Cart2Cart M2.

-Once you’ve installed it free of charge, whenever you’re ready, you can launch it and proceed to migrate immediately.
+Once you’ve installed it for free, you can launch it whenever you’re ready and proceed to migrate immediately.

 Step #3: Creating Cart2Cart Account

-To start the upgrade process, you must register an account with Cart2Cart via its main site or an extension.
+To start the upgrade process, you must register an account with Cart2Cart on its official site or via an extension.

 Regardless of your choice, you’ll find a couple of registration alternatives.
-You can sign up by submitting your details conventionally or logging into the system with Google or Facebook credentials.
+You can sign up by submitting your details conventionally or logging in with Google or Facebook credentials.

 When you access your account and launch Cart2Cart’s Magento upgrade wizard, it shows a source and target cart setup window.
-In this window, you’ll fill in each store’s details and configure their respective connection bridges.
+In this window, you’ll fill in the details for each store and configure its corresponding connection bridges.

 The source cart section comes first.
-You can indicate your source details by selecting “Magento” as a source cart and keying in your source store’s URL in the following field.
+You can indicate your source details by selecting “Magento” as the source cart and entering your source store’s URL in the field below.

 After that, you should establish a connection bridge on your source cart, which will eventually be the primary link for importing data between the two platforms.

-Unzip it and directly paste its content into your Magneto1 store’s root folder using an FTP client.
+Unzip it, then paste its contents directly into your Magneto1 store’s root folder using an FTP client.

 There you go.
 You’ve got a connection bridge on your source cart.
 To test it, hit the “Check Connection” button.